Frequently Asked Questions

 Additionally, ranked choice voting will eliminate the need for runoffs in non-partisan elections — saving time and money on taxpayer-funded elections.

-• In November 2024, voters will have an opportunity to decide if we want to bring ranked choice voting statewide!
+• In November 2024, voters will have an opportunity to decide if we want to bring ranked choice voting statewide with Measure 117!
 If passed by voters, ranked choice voting will be used for statewide and federal elections starting in 2028, giving voters the option to rank candidates in order of preference on their ballot: first choice, second choice, third choice, and so forth.
-Voters can rank as many or as few candidates as their ballot will allow and can choose to just rank one candidate, if they prefer.
+Voters can rank as many or as few candidates as they like.

-• A growing coalition of community-based organizations and community members support ranked choice voting, including the Coalition of Communities of Color, League of Women Voters of Oregon, Oregon AFSCME Local 75, APANO, and the Sightline Institute.
-For a full list of our coalition members and endorsements, check out our coalition.
+• A growing coalition of community-based organizations and community members support Measure 117, including the Coalition of Communities of Color, League of Women Voters of Oregon, Oregon AFSCME Local 75, Veterans for All Voters, and more.
+For a full list of who endorses Measure 117, visit Yes on Measure 117.

 • Yes.
 Ranked choice voting was approved by Oregon voters statewide—over 100 years ago.
 By a vote of the people, ranked choice voting has been allowed under the Oregon Constitution since 1908—when it was known as preference voting—and was established as Article II, §16.
 This means that Oregon jurisdictions can adopt ranked choice voting for their local elections.

-For Oregon cities or counties looking to adopt ranked choice voting, the statewide ballot measure would create a standardized implementation, ensuring that local election officials don’t have to reinvent the wheel.
+For Oregon cities or counties looking to adopt ranked choice voting, Measure 117 would create a standardized implementation, ensuring that local election officials don’t have to reinvent the wheel.
 It also paves the way for effective, multilingual, culturally responsive voter education resources, so all voters in communities across the state understand and are comfortable with ranked choice voting.

 • Ranked choice voting is secure, accurate, and accessible.
 If passed by voters, the statewide ballot measure establishes standardized resources and guidance for elections officials across the state, ensuring that any local jurisdiction that adopts ranked choice voting can do so efficiently while keeping the election process secure.